lizichen/Big-Data-Tools-And-Exampls/KnowledgeBase/README.md

 ##### What problems does it solve?
 It solves problems where the **size of the data** itself is part of the problem.
 It gives the ability to process **massive amounts of data**, possibly even at real-time.
 It helps with business analytics where a clients’ decision yesterday could be used to influence a decision tomorrow.
 It also helps with the storage of massive petabytes of information across multiple “blocks” or “Data Warehouses” and for seamless access to this data.
 It also helps in *reducing the* **cost** *of storing and processing Big Data*.

+##### Limitations of Hadoop?
+- **Hadoop** can perform **only batch processing**, and data will be accessed only in a **sequential** manner.
+That means one has to search the entire dataset even for the simplest of jobs.
+- A huge dataset when processed results in **another huge data set**, which should also be processed sequentially.
+At this point, a new solution is needed to access any point of data in a single unit of time (random access).

 ## HDFS (Hadoop Distributed File System)
 ##### What is HDFS?
 Hadoop Distributed File System (HDFS) is the **storage** part of Hadoop.
 It is a *file system* designed to store very large files.